webda2l/symfony-docs/components/cache/adapters/redis_adapter.rst

         // own lifetime, with a value 0 causing items to be stored indefinitely (i.e.
         // until RedisAdapter::clear() is invoked or the server(s) are purged)
         $defaultLifetime = 0,

-        // $marshaller (optional) MarshallerInterface instance to control serialization
+        // $marshaller (optional) An instance of MarshallerInterface to control the serialization
         // and deserialization of cache items.
-By default, it uses native PHP serialization.
+By default, native PHP serialization is used.
-        // Useful to compress data, use custom serialization, or optimize the size and performance of cached items.
+        // This can be useful for compressing data, applying custom serialization logic, or
-        ?MarshallerInterface $marshaller = null
+        // optimizing the size and performance of cached items ?MarshallerInterface $marshaller = null
     );